Nioh 2

-is an action role-playing video game developed by Team Ninja for the PlayStation 4.
-It was published by Koei Tecmo in Japan and Sony Interactive Entertainment worldwide on March 13, 2020.
-It is both a prequel and sequel to Nioh (2017).
-Versions for PlayStation 5 and Windows titled Nioh 2: Complete Edition featuring all the previous downloadable content were released on February 5, 2021 by Koei Tecmo.
-The game received mostly positive reviews and sold 2.5 million units by February 2022.
+is a 2020 action role-playing game developed by Team Ninja and Kou Shibusawa and published by Koei Tecmo for the PlayStation 4.
+It was released by Sony Interactive Entertainment outside Japan on PlayStation consoles.
+It is a prequel to Nioh (2017).
+Versions for PlayStation 5 and Windows titled Nioh 2: Complete Edition, featuring all previous downloadable content, were released on February 5, 2021.
+The game received generally positive reviews from critics and sold 2.5 million units by February 2022.
+A sequel, Nioh 3, is set to be released on February 6, 2026.

 Gameplay

 Similar to its predecessor, Nioh 2 is an action role-playing game.
-Players can create their own playable character, who was a yōkai spirit.
+Players can create their own playable character, who is a hybrid born of a yōkai mother and a human father, granting the protagonist many abilities related to yōkai adapted from traditional Japanese folklore.
 Players are equipped with a variety of weapons such as odachi and kusarigama, and earn new skills and special abilities as they progress in the game.
 When players defeat a hostile yōkai, some of them may drop a "Soul Core".
 Soul Cores allow players to use yōkai abilities once the cores are purified by visiting a shrine.

 At locations named "Benevolent Graves", players can summon other players, controlled by artificial intelligence, to assist them in combat.
 The game also features a three-player cooperative multiplayer mode.